orenelbaum/babel-plugin-solid-undestructure/readme.md

 import { undestructurePlugin } from "babel-plugin-solid-undestructure"
 ```

-### TypeScript mode
+### TS with Type annotation support

-Add this to the top of the plugin list in your Vite config:
+If your'e working with TypeScript code and you want to use the `Component` type annotation, add this to the top of the plugin list in your Vite config:

 ```js
 ...undestructurePlugin("ts")
 ```

-### Vanilla JavaScript mode
+With this configuration you can use both the `Component` type and the `component` compile time function to annotate components.

+### TS or anilla JS, no type annotation support

 In your Vite config, find the your vite-plugin-solid initialization (in the default Solid template it will be imported as `solidPlugin`).